01mf02/jq-lang-spec/spec.typ

 By convention, we write $var(x')$ to denote a fresh variable.
 The potential instances of $star$ and $cartesian$ are given in @tab:binops.
-A folding operation $fold$ is either "reduce" or "for".
+A folding operation $fold$ is either "reduce" or "foreach".

 #figure(
   table(